lumoslabs/changes_are_logged/README.md

 >
 ```

-You can specify certain columns whose values you'd rather not store, like complex Ruby objects (think Carrierwave uploaders, etc).
-Use the `:filter` option:
+You can alter the logged values by passing a block to `automatically_log_changes`, which can be handy if the column contains a complex Ruby object (think Carrierwave uploaders, etc).
+The block expects you to return a two-element array with the modified old and new values:

 ```ruby
 class Game < ActiveRecord::Base